-A Pagan First Harvest: Autumn Equinox, Mabon, September 21
+A Pagan Second Harvest: Autumn Equinox, Mabon, September 21

 The autumn equinox is the second time of year when day and night are of equal length, the first being the spring equinox.
 It occurs approximately every September 21st in the northern hemisphere (in the southern hemisphere this is the spring equinox.
 It can also be on the 22nd or 23rd.